lbain/lucybain/source/blog/2017/02-08-react-js-when-to-rerender.html.md

 – Facebook's [React docs](https://facebook.github.io/react/docs/react-component.html#shouldcomponentupdate).

 This applies to the children’s `state` but not their `props`.
-So if a child component is internally managing some aspect of it’s state (with a `setState` of it’s own), that will still be updated.
-But if the parent component returns `false` from `shouldComponentUpdate` it will not pass the updated `props` along to it’s children, and so the children will not re-render, even if their `props` had updated.
+So if a child component is internally managing some aspect of its state (with a `setState` of its own), that will still be updated.
+But if the parent component returns `false` from `shouldComponentUpdate` it will not pass the updated `props` along to its children, and so the children will not re-render, even if their `props` had updated.

 ## Bonus: simple performance testing